About Whale Watching in Augusta

 The town of Augusta is located 3.5 hours drive south from the city of Perth, Western Australia.
+This is where 2 oceans meet, the Southern & Indian oceans.
 The best way to travel to Augusta is by car with beautiful scenery and comfortable roads throughout the journey.
 There are also personal bus transfer options available should you not wish to drive yourself.
 The TransWA bus also departs from Perth to Augusta regularly throughout the week should public transport be a suitable option for your travel plans.

 Whale Watching Season in Augusta

 The whale watching season in Augusta begins from late May every year and is available until the end of August.
 The season changes slightly with different activity levels and as the Humpback migration passes through Flinders Bay while the pregnant Southern Right Whales stay and use Augusta as their nursery ground for newborn calves.